 Health & Wellness Programming

-The ability of these cards to inspire authentic conversations make them ideal for use in any program that seeks to build the social and interpersonal skills of a group.
+The ability of these cards to inspire authentic conversations make them ideal for use in any program that seeks to build the social skills and emotional intelligence of your group.
 To this end, be sure to start in pairs or small teams of 3 to 5 people (at the most) to promote the most conducive environment for sharing.
-In advance, during or at the conclusion of their use, invite your group to reflect on the following questions to explore SEL and related competencies:
+In advance, during or at the conclusion of their use, invite your group to reflect on the following questions to explore a range of emotional competencies: